josephsmithberger/XogotDocs/Documentation.docc/Manual/export/exporting_for_ios.md

 "/Library/Developer/CommandLineTools/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk"" exited with code 1.
 ```

-In this case, Godot is trying to find the Platforms folder containing the iPhone SDK inside the
+In this case, Godot is trying to find the `Platforms` folder containing the iPhone SDK inside the
-/Library/Developer/CommandLineTools/ folder, but the Platforms folder with the iPhone SDK is
+`/Library/Developer/CommandLineTools/` folder, but the `Platforms` folder with the iPhone SDK is
-actually located under /Applications/Xcode.app/Contents/Developer.
+actually located under `/Applications/Xcode.app/Contents/Developer`.
 To verify this, you can open
 up Terminal and run the following command to see what xcode-select points at:

 ```